 All high schools administer the entrance examination for incoming students on the day established on the archdiocesan school calendar.

 Schools shall cooperate with parents/guardians who request that test scores be sent to other schools.

 Admissions procedures ordinarily include an interview with students and parents/guardians and confidential recommendations from teachers or administrators at the current school.
-Recommendations are confidential and shall not be shared with families.
+Recommendations are confidential, should not be kept with pupil records, and shall not be shared with families.
 See the Confidential Common Evaluation Form for Students Applying to a Catholic High School.

 Schools shall notify applicants concerning their admissions status on the dates indicated on the archdiocesan school calendar.
-See the Statement Regarding Admissions Timeline, the High School Acceptance Letter (sample), and the High School Conditional Acceptance Letter (sample).
+See the High School Acceptance Letter (sample), and the High School Conditional Acceptance Letter (sample).